shenmishajing/linux-0.11-lab/README.md

     $ sudo mount -o offset=$((2*512)) rootfs/hdc-0.11.img /path/to/hdc/

+A new target `hda-install` is added to install files from `examples/` to harddisk image.

+    $ make hda-install

-# Examples
+## Examples

 Some examples are stored in `examples/` with their own README.md:

-* syscall -- shows how to add a new system call
+### Syscall -- shows how to add a new system call

+    Host:

+    $ patch -p1 < examples/syscall/syscall.patch
+    $ make start-hd

+    Emulator:

+    $ cd examples/syscall/
+    $ make
+    as -o syscall.o syscall.s
+    ld -o syscall syscall.o
+    ./syscall
+    Hello, Linux 0.11

 ## Changes